HerobrinesArmy/ChatInterfaces/HA-Chat-bash/readme.txt

-/wolf previous                    #This tells you the number of the last wolf you posted /cmd <command goes here>          #This runs console commands from within the chat client /no                               #This posts a large NO in chat, good for telling people they have bad ideas /ping                             #This pings herobrinesarmy.com and can return either "PONG!" or "FAILURE!"
-/logout                           #This logs you out and exits /exit                             #This exits the program making no attempt to log you out.
+/wolf previous                    #This tells you the number of the last wolf you posted /cmd <command goes here>          #This runs console commands from within the chat client /no                               #This posts a large NO in chat, good for telling people they have bad ideas /ping                             #This pings herobrinesarmy.com and gives you the time in miliseconds /logout                           #This logs you out and exits /exit                             #This exits the program making no attempt to log you out.
 /mute <username>                  #This mutes the user with the name <username>